samsesh/pritunl-install/README.md

 bash cfwarp.sh
 ```
 > Note: This feature is not recommended for more than 10-20 users and it causes a decrease in speed - [cfwarp repository link](https://gitlab.com/rwkgyg/CFwarp/)
 ---
+## ToDo
+- update installer for multi os
+- add uninstaller
+- automate setup key and carck on web
+---
 ## Link
 - [Pritunl Fake API](https://github.com/samsesh/Pritunl-Fake-API)